Skip to content

 Storage Modes

-vite-plugin-monitor supports four storage modes, each designed for a different deployment scenario.
+vite-plugin-monitor supports three storage modes, each designed for a different deployment scenario.
 The mode is selected via storage.mode (default: 'auto').

 Comparison